acend/cilium-basics-training/content/en/docs/10/02/_index.md

 This lab should be done on your `cluster1`, make sure to switch to `cluster1` with `minikube profile cluster1`
 {{% /alert %}}

-Cilium is also capable to act as an host firwall to enforce seucrity policies for Kubernetes nodes.
-In this lab we are going to show you briefly how this works.
+Cilium is also capable to act as a host firewall to enforce security policies for Kubernetes nodes.
+In this lab, we are going to show you briefly how this works.

 ## Task {{% param sectionnumber %}}.1: Enable the Host Firewall in Cilium